f5devcentral/f5-rseries-training/docs/rseries_security.rst

     servers server 10.145.66.223 config address 10.145.66.223
     ldap config auth-port 389 type ldap

-If the system is using LDAP/Active Directory, then the following CLI command should eb added.
+If the system is using LDAP/Active Directory, then the following CLI command should be added.

 .. code-block:: bash